tauri-apps/global-hotkey/README.md

 ## Processing global hotkey events

-You can use `GlobalHotKeyEvent::receiver` to get a reference to the `GlobalHotKeyEventReceiver` which you can use to listen to the hotkey pressed events.
+You can also listen for the menu events using `GlobalHotKeyEvent::receiver` to get events for the hotkey pressed events.
 ```rs
 use global_hotkey::GlobalHotKeyEvent;